-- Each law school has their own policies and procedures regarding reciprocity.
+- Each law school has its own policies and procedures regarding reciprocity.
 For instance, the vast majority of schools will require you to be physically present at their institution in order to obtain access to their job bank.
 Please check each school’s website to see about their guidelines (reciprocity policies of the NALP member law schools).

 - Please note that the South Texas College of Law, Texas Southern University Thurgood Marshall School of Law, and University of Houston Law Center will honor a request to only one of these schools in the Houston area.
 Arizona law schools generally will not grant reciprocity due to the high volume of requests that they receive.